 New Zealand and its inhabitants were considered to be under British sovereignty from 1840.
 This did not mean that British law had to be imposed immediately upon Māori.
 Inter-tribal conflict in 1842 led to suggestions that chiefs who had not signed the Treaty of Waitangi (such as one of the leaders in the fighting) might not be bound by the Crown’s authority.
 All Māori were now deemed to be under Crown authority.

 Europeans and Māori clashed in the Wairau Valley in the north-east of the South Island in June 1843.
 Local Māori had denied selling land in the valley to the New Zealand Company.
 When a group led by Te Rauparaha and Te Rangihaeata disrupted surveyors, a party led by Nelson’s police magistrate, Henry Thompson, and New Zealand Company representative, Arthur Wakefield, set out to arrest them.
-A musket accidentally went off, killing Te Rangihaeata’s wife.
-In the fracas that broke out, up to five more Māori were killed; 22 Europeans were killed, including 13 who had surrendered, in utu (revenge) for the Māori deaths.
+A musket accidentally went off and a wife of Te Rangihaeata was killed.
+In the fracas that broke out, up to five more Māori were killed; 22 Europeans were killed, including nine who had surrendered, in utu (revenge) for the Māori deaths.

 The Treaty of Waitangi gave the Crown the exclusive right to purchase Māori land.
 Governor Robert FitzRoy gave in to demands from both Māori and settlers and waived this right.

 1844–5 Heke cuts down the flagpole